handrews/OpenAPI-Specification/src/oas.md

 Two examples for this:
 1. The [Paths Object](#pathsObject) may be empty.
 It may be counterintuitive, but this may tell the viewer that they got to the right place, but can't access any documentation.
 They'd still have access to the [Info Object](#infoObject) which may contain additional information regarding authentication.
 2. The [Path Item Object](#pathItemObject) may be empty.
-In this case, the viewier will be aware that the path exists, but will not be able to see any of its operations or parameters.
+In this case, the viewer will be aware that the path exists, but will not be able to see any of its operations or parameters.
 This is different than hiding the path itself from the [Paths Object](#pathsObject) so the user will not be aware of its existence.
 This allows the documentation provider a finer control over what the viewer can see.

-### Non-Schema Constraints

-Due to various limitations in json-schema, some parts of the Swagger Specification cannot be enforced by the schema.
-The following is a list of such constraints.

-- Parameter must be unique within their given container list level.
-This refers to [Path Item's parameters](#pathItemParameters) and [Operation's parameters](#operationParameters).
-- The restrictions of the `[required](#parameterRequired)` field are not enforced by the schema.
-Check the property's description for further details.
-- There must be at least one response defined in the [Responses Obejct](#responsesObject), including the `default` response.
-This does not include vendor extension definitions.
-- In the [Example Object](#exampleObject) there's no validation in the schema that the property names (the mime types) are valid as described by the object.